The weather

 Autumn weekend, with cool, rainy skies.

-The weather is going to be complicated this weekend.
-An area of instability will affect us, leading to a significant increase in cloud cover and precipitation.
-Saturday will be a rather gray day with a risk of rain, especially in the regions of Barcelona, Tarragona, and Lleida, and less likely in Girona.
-It will also rain in Castellón, but with more sunshine in the rest of the Valencian Community and the Balearic Islands.
+The weather will be more unstable this weekend.
+A zone of instability will affect us, which will significantly increase cloudiness and precipitation.
+Saturday will be a rather gray day with a risk of light, scattered rain, especially in the western and northern regions, but it could rain almost anywhere.
+It will also rain in Castellón, but with more sun in the rest of the Valencian Community and the Balearic Islands.

-Looking ahead to Sunday, it could rain anywhere in the early hours and morning.
-As the hours pass, the precipitation will become concentrated on the coast and pre-coast, where it will eventually move in the afternoon.
+Looking ahead to Sunday, it could rain anywhere in the early morning and early morning.
+As the hours pass, the precipitation is expected to become concentrated on the coast and pre-coast, where it will eventually move in the afternoon.
 A few intense storms cannot be ruled out.
 The situation is still very uncertain and open to changes, which we will have to specify.

 What we will notice this weekend is that maximum temperatures will drop even further.
-Most temperatures will remain below 20°C, with a cool, autumnal atmosphere, more like the middle of November than the end of October.
-The change to winter time will bring cold air, and pay attention to the snow level, as it will gradually drop and will fall below 2,000 m on Sunday afternoon.
+Most temperatures will remain below 20°C, with a cool, autumnal atmosphere, more so in the middle of November than in late October.
+The change to winter time will bring cold air, and be careful with the snow level, as it will gradually drop and fall below 2,000 m by Sunday afternoon.

 • 132 km/h: Portbou - Belitres Pass